On Utility Maximisation Under Model Uncertainty in Discrete-Time Markets: Model

-In the multiple priors setting, it is shown by \citet[Theorem 3.8]{bc19} that \ref{eq:RNA} implies \hyperlink{eq:NAS}{NA($S$)} for some $S\in\mathscr{S}$, but the converse direction fails; refer to \citet[statement (5) of Lemma~3.7]{bc19}.
-Theorem~3.30 of \citet{bc19} shows that Assumption \ref{as:NA} is actually equivalent to the robust no-arbitrage condition of \citet{bouchardnutz2015}, hence it seems to be a fairly natural requirement.
+In the multiple priors setting, \citet[Theorem 3.8]{bc19} show that (the multiple-prior equivalent of) \ref{eq:RNA} implies weak no-arbitrage, but the converse direction fails; refer to \citet[statement (5) of Lemma~3.7]{bc19}.
+In addition, Theorem~3.30 of \citet{bc19} states that (the multiple-prior equivalent of) \Cref{as:NA} is actually equivalent to the robust no-arbitrage condition of \citet{bouchardnutz2015}, hence it seems to be a fairly natural requirement.
 Note, however, that the multiple priors framework is different from the current one, therefore it is not possible to directly transfer results from either one to the other.